Intelix8996/cdm-project/docs/platform-description.md

-Universal Modular Platform based on Cdm-8 processor
+# Modular Platform based on Cdm-8 processor

-Platform Description

 # Overview
 In our project we decided to build a universal platform that can be used for different purposes.